yukito-n/bpo_data_entry/README.md

 ```

 The API will be available at `http://localhost:8000` and the interactive docs can be accessed at `/docs`.
+For a simple built-in interface, open `http://localhost:8000/ui` after starting the server.

 A default administrator account is created automatically with username `admin` and password `admin123`.
 Use these credentials to log in and create additional users.